Signs That You're Losing Your Hearing

 The Importance of Routine Hearing Tests

 Hearing loss is one of the most prevalent and fastest growing chronic health conditions facing Canadians today.
-Whether you are an older adult or a child starting school, it is important to have your hearing assessed regularly by a certified audiologist.
+Whether you are an older adult or a child starting school, it is important to have your hearing assessed regularly by a registered audiologist.
 You do not need a doctor's referral to have your hearing tested.

 The hearing test guidelines below have been adapted from various hearing health organizations across North America.